Kggupta/Kggupta/README.md

 🏫 I'm a <b>Fourth Year</b> Honours Computer Science (Co-Op) student at the <b>University of Waterloo</b>.

-🏛️ I've completed four internships so far: @SpaceX, 2x @Bentley Systems and @Department of National Defence.

 🚀 I will be joining <b>SpaceX</b> as a full-time software engineer in Februrary 2025.

+🏛️ I've completed five internships: 2x @SpaceX, 2x @Bentley Systems and @Department of National Defence.

 ⭐ I recently finished building <a href="https://github.com/Kggupta/AuTomato" target="_blank">AuTomato</a>, a programming language featuring a lexer, parser, and interpretter using C++.